 If your child never wants to write, my first questions would be, “Do YOU write?”

 Whatever you do make sure your child can see you writing.
-Eventually, I am confident they WILL see a need and start writing, whether that’s lists or stories or “reports” (sharing information they’ve learned).
+Eventually, I am confident they WILL see a need and start writing, whether that’s lists or stories or “reports” (sharing information they’ve learned) or e-mails or online chats.

 Q: Should I edit my child’s writing?